luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

 In our project we had a configs folder in which a configuration file was.
-It had the hyperparamters: the batch size of the model, learning rate and number of epochs.
-The configuration file was used by:
+It had the hyperparamters: batch size of the model, learning rate and number of epochs.
+We used a second configuration file for running sweeps.
+After running around 50 runs via sweeps we found the optimal parameters and put them in the config.yaml file which states:
 ```
- batch_size = config['batch_size']
-lr = config['lr']
-num_epochs = config['num_epochs']
+name:
+  value: "config"
+batch_size:
+  value: 128
+lr:
+  value: 0.0006332
+num_epochs:
+  value: 20
 ```
 For Weights and Biases the configuration file is simply just given in the WandbLogger(config=config).